March 24, 2026

 Eating My Crawfish Roll at French Quarter Fest

 The most logical place to get your crawfish is a restaurant around the city.
 When crawfish are in season, many of the more casual restaurants will serve boiled crawfish because locals go crazy for the stuff.
 We wait for this season half the year!
-A few of the places I would recommend are: Felix’s, the Blue Crab, Clesi’s, Frankie & Johnny’s, and the Galley.
 Not all of these are located in New Orleans proper, but you would be good to go to any for some boiled crawfish or crawfish dishes.

 We love a good beer and crawfish afternoon, and some of the bars around town are the perfect spot to belly up and have both.
-Cooter Brown’s is a favorite, and you can get some raw oysters while you’re at it.
-Bayou Beer Garden/Bayou Wine Garden are connected, and they do boiled crawfish many days of the week.
-They also have a fantastic happy hour that you can hit.
-These are two tried and true, although you could likely find them at plenty of other bars as well.
+These are two tried and true with locals, although you could likely find them at plenty of other neighborhood bars as well.

-My very favorite option for crawfish (boiled) is to go to one of the local seafood markets outside of New Orleans proper and pick them up to take them home.
-I love popping open a strawberry Abita beer and eating my 3 lbs of crawfish from Captain Sid’s or Schaefer Seafood in Bucktown.
-Another good option is Michael’s on Jefferson Highway.
+My very favorite option for crawfish (boiled) is to go to one of the local seafood markets outside of New Orleans proper and pick them up and eat outside.
+I love popping open a strawberry Abita beer and eating my 3 lbs of crawfish from one of these places right on my back porch.
 Again, you have to travel for these, but I can confirm it is worth the effort.

 Crawfish and Abita Strawberry FTW!